It’s that time again!

 The new year provides the perfect opportunity to take stock, set goals and plan ahead.
 While you can make all kinds of resolutions (“This is the year I’ll get in shape—really!”), those that focus on your finances could literally provide the biggest payoff.

 “Resolutions give you a point in time where you can say, ‘Am I doing what I need to do?
 And if not, what can I do differently?’” says Walter Klisiwecz, a past president of the Financial Planning Association of Northeastern New York.
-Whether your goal is to start an emergency fund, pay down credit card debt or save for a down payment on a house, there are steps you can take now to achieve it.
+Whether your goal is to start an emergency fund, pay down credit card debt, get a more affordable car insurance policy or save for a down payment on a house, there are steps you can take now to achieve it.
 “I tell people that saving is a great habit to develop, even if it’s for modest amounts,” says Klisiwecz.

 Once you start to see small gains, you’ll feel encouraged to keep going.
 Don’t forget to reward yourself when you reach your goals (but don’t bust your budget celebrating!).
 Here’s how experts recommend going about it.

 “The best way to save toward a specific goal is to set up a system you don’t have to think about,” says Klisiwecz.
 Have your bank automatically transfer money from your checking account into a savings or investment account after each pay period.
 If you don’t see the money, you won’t have the urge to spend it.
 “Most people can adapt to whatever income comes through the door,” says Klisiwecz.
 “By automatically transferring money into savings, you’re forcing yourself to live on a little less.”